vuejs/rfcs/active-rfcs/0000-infer-attrs.md

 Main scenes:

-- Wrapping an native component in a new component, such as `button`.
+- Wrapping a native HTML element in a new component, such as `button`.
 [Here is a demo to describe](https://github.com/rudy-xhd/vue-demo/tree/native-button).
 - Wrapping a component from UI library in a new component, such as `el-button` from `element-plus`.
 [Here is a demo to describe](https://github.com/rudy-xhd/vue-demo/tree/ui-button).

 # Detailed design